 Plan Your Event

 - Reserve a room if your event is happening at the Law School.
-(The room reservation system requires your UCLAW/Law School name and password and does not work with Internet Explorer.)
-The room reservation system also allows you to request catering.
+(Log in with your UCLAW/Law School name and password.
+Does not work with Internet Explorer.)
+The room reservation system also allows you to request catering and an audio recorder.
 If you have questions or special requests, contact the Office of Events and Conferences (Lucienne Goodman).

 - Add a calendar entry.
 (Log in with your CNetID.)
 This way your event will appear on the Law School’s website, and optionally the video screens and weekly event emails.
 View the calendar tutorial.